edinburgh-napier/set09121/lectures/lecture4.md

 - An example of a system is an engine. <!-- .element: class="fragment" -->
     - Real, or a software one, like what we are going to build in the module.
-- An engine is a system with a particular objective.  <!-- .element: class="fragment" -->
+- An engine is a system with a particular purpose.  <!-- .element: class="fragment" -->
-    - That objective is to power some form of manual action.
+    - That purpose is to power some form of manual action.
 - We can apply our formal elements when thinking about systems. <!-- .element: class="fragment" -->

  ![image](assets/images/engine.jpg)  <!-- .element width="50%" --><!-- .element: class="fragment" -->